Ergodic properties of boundary actions and Nielsen--Schreier theory: Geometry of the Schreier graph

 \begin{rem} The upper bound $\sqrt{2m-1}$ in \thmref{th:4} is optimal.
 Indeed, if $N\lhd F$ is a non-trivial normal subgroup, then its boundary action is always conservative, see \thmref{th:normalcons}.
 On the other hand, $N$ being non-amenable, $\r_{F/N}>\r_F$ by Kesten's theorem \cite{Kesten59}, whence by formula \eqref{eq:rhov} $v_N>\sqrt{2m-1}$.
 There are numerous examples of normal subgroups $N$ for which $\r_{F/N}$ is arbitrarily close to $\r_F$, and therefore by \eqref{eq:rhov} $v_N$ is arbitrarily close to $\sqrt{2m-1}$.
 For instance, if $N_l$ is the kernel of the natural homomorphism $F=\Z*\Z*\dots*\Z\to \Z_l*\Z_l*\dots*\Z_l$, then $\r_{F/N_l}\to\r_F$ as $l\to\infty$ by explicit formulas from \cite[Section~9]{Woess00}. \end{rem}

-\begin{rem} We do not now whether there exist subgroups $H\le F$ whose boundary action is not completely dissipative (or, even better, is conservative), but $v_H=\sqrt{2m-1}$ (equivalently, $\r_X=\r_F$).
-It is impossible when the Schreier graph $X$ is radially symmetric.
+\begin{rem} We do not know whether there exist subgroups $H\le F$ whose boundary action is not completely dissipative (or, even better, is conservative), but $v_H=\sqrt{2m-1}$.
+The forthcoming paper \cite{Abert-Glasner-Virag11p} contains a family of examples of subgroups with $v_H=\sqrt{2m-1}$ (described in terms of the associated Schreier graphs).
+However, for all these examples the action of $H$ is completely dissipative, because the corresponding Schreier graphs satisfy condition of \propref{pr:RWL}.
+It is also the case when the Schreier graph $X$ is radially symmetric.
 [For, then the radial part of the simple random walk on $X$ would also have spectral radius $\r_F$ and would therefore have a positive $\r_F$-invariant function, e.g., see \cite{Mohar-Woess89} and the references therein.
 On the other hand, an explicit calculation shows that if such a function exists, then the number of cycles in $X$ must be finite, and therefore the action must be completely dissipative by \thmref{th:pr7}.] \end{rem}

 \begin{rem} Results similar to \thmref{th:4} are known for Fuchsian groups (where completely different methods were used).
 The fact that if the critical exponent $\d=\d_H$ ($\equiv$ the logarithmic rate of growth with respect to the Riemannian metric) of a Fuchsian group~$H$ satisfies inequality $\d<\frac12$, then the boundary action is completely dissipative with respect to the Lebesgue measure class goes back to Patterson \cite{Patterson77}.
 Another proof is given in a recent paper of Matsuzaki \cite{Matsuzaki05}, where examples of Fuchsian groups with conservative boundary action for which $\d$ is arbitrarily close to $\frac12$ are constructed.
 However, it is unknown whether such an example exists with the critical exponent precisely $\frac12$ (cf. \remref{rem:q}). \end{rem}